Categories: Algorithms, Quantum information.

 The summation always contains an even number of terms, for all values of NN.
 Consequently, if ff is constant, then c02= ⁣± ⁣2N/2N2=1|c_0|^2 = |\!\pm\!
 2^N / 2^N|^2 = 1.
 Otherwise, if ff is balanced, all the terms cancel out, so we are left with c02=0|c_0|^2 = 0.
 In other words, we reach the same result as the Deutsch algorithm: we only need to measure the NN qubits once; ff is constant if and only if all are zero.

-The Deutsch-Jozsa algorithm needs only one oracle query to give an error-free result, whereas a classical computer needs 2N1+12^{N-1} + 1 queries in the worst case; a revolutionary discovery.
+The Deutsch-Jozsa algorithm needs only one oracle query to give an error-free result, whereas a classical computer needs 2N1+12^{N-1} + 1 queries in the worst case.
+A revolutionary discovery!

 References